Rose Hill School

 |Saturday||10 am to 4 pm|

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

 Cherokee Strip Museum

-The museum mission is to collect, preserve, and interpret the history of the Cherokee Outlet.
-In the 19th Century the United States government resettled Native American tribes from all parts of the country into Indian Territory.
+The Cherokee Strip Musem's mission is to collect, preserve, and interpret the history of the Cherokee Outlet.
+In the nineteenth century the US government resettled American Indian tribes from all parts of the country into Indian Territory.
 During this removal process, part of the northern portion of what is now Oklahoma was given by treaty to the Cherokee Nation as a "perpetual outlet west..."
 Officially called the Cherokee Outlet, the region became known as the Cherokee Strip.
-Eventually, the federal government relocated "friendly tribes" such as the Osage, Kaw, Ponca, Pawnee, Nes Perce, Otoe-Missouria, and Tonkawa in the eastern part of the Outlet.
+Eventually, the federal government relocated "friendly tribes" such as the Osage, Kaw, Ponca, Pawnee, Nez Perce, Otoe-Missouria, and Tonkawa in the eastern part of the Outlet.

-A Teacher's Guide may be accessed at A Day at Rose Hill.
+A Teacher's Guide is available at A Day at Rose Hill.

 For more information, visit the the Cherokee Strip Museum's website at